Ab-Romia/Zaylon-Capstone/CAPSTONE_WRITEUP.md

 ## Executive Summary

-**Flowinit** is a production-ready, hierarchical multi-agent system built with LangGraph that transforms e-commerce customer service automation.
-Unlike traditional single-LLM chatbots, Flowinit uses a **Supervisor Agent** that intelligently routes customer queries to specialized sub-agents (Sales & Support), each equipped with domain-specific tools and backed by a long-term Memory Bank.
+**Zaylon** is a production-ready, hierarchical multi-agent system built with LangGraph that transforms e-commerce customer service automation.
+Unlike traditional single-LLM chatbots, Zaylon uses a **Supervisor Agent** that intelligently routes customer queries to specialized sub-agents (Sales & Support), each equipped with domain-specific tools and backed by a long-term Memory Bank.

 ### Key Innovation